artBoffin/GAN-XML-Fixer/README.md

     pip install xmlschema

 ## How To Use
-In the command line, cd into the root of this repository and run this command.
+In the command line, cd into the root of this repository and run this command (replacing "my_txt_file.txt" with the name/path of your txt file).
 This will create two directories in the root of this repo named 'invalid_svg' and 'valid_svg', by default:

     ./vcc.py -txt my_txt_file.txt